Innovative business-thinking Eco Restore and their partners are creating a new vision of integrated landscape management in North Ghana.

 - Operational tree nursery with capacity for 50,000 shea and 20+ species of other indigenous trees per year

-- Partnered with additional local nurseries capable of raising 100,000s of native seedlings
+- Partnered local nurseries capable of raising millions of tree seedlings

 - Community outreach in rural villages, co-creating future visions to improve landscapes

-- Preparations ongoing for 2020 and 2021 community tree growing packages
+- Preparations well underway for larger-scale community tree growing packages